Online Learning Success

 Earn your degree your way with three degree completion options to accommodate your lifestyle and goals.

-Choose from four concentration options that align with today’s in-demand social work jobs.
+Choose from five focus areas that align with today’s in-demand social work jobs.

 Learn from curriculum that prepares you to pursue licensure in your state.

-Participate in two MSW Skills Labs to build practical skills and readiness for your licensing exam.
+Participate in two MSW Skills Labs to build practical skills and readiness for your field experience and career.